-Thousands flee as ‘wall of flames’ burns homes across California
+Thousands flee as deadly wildfire spreads across California

 Flames swept through the communities of Shasta and Keswick before jumping the Sacramento River and reaching Redding, a city of about 92,000 people – the largest in the region.

-A fire official said the blaze was “taking down everything in its path”.
-He added: “It’s just a wall of flames.
-It’s nonstop.”
+A fire official said the blaze was "taking down everything in its path."

 Crews found the body of the bulldozer operator who was hired privately to clear vegetation in the blaze’s path.